skooter500/OOP-2023/README.md

 - Week 5 - Teams Submission
 - 26 April - Lab Test 20%
-- 25 April Assignment Submission - 30%
+- 3 May Assignment Submission and IN PERSON DEMOS - 30%
 - End of Year exam - 50%

 # Last years course